jstransformers/nuke/README.md

 The root directory of the cloned repos can be specified in `config.ini`.

+## add-owners.js

+Adds all organization members as owners for each npm package.
+This will only work for packages of which you are already declared as the owner.
+For more information, see the [npm owner documentation](https://docs.npmjs.com/cli/owner).

 ## config.ini

 This file is currently only used to set the root directory for all repos.
 An